Plantation Life

 Kindred by Octavia E. Butler.

-An educated young black woman is drawn repeatedly back in time to the plantation of her ancestors.
-Here, amidst the cruelties of slavery, she becomes the protector and teacher of the plantation owner's
+An educated young black woman is drawn repeatedly back in time to the antebellum plantation of her forebears.
+Here amidst the cruelties of slavery she becomes the protector and teacher of the plantation owner’s son, who she knows will become her own great-grandfather.
+RC 16072.

 The Last Confederate by Gilbert Morris.